GearHead87/GearHead87/README.md

 ## 🚀 About Me

-I'm a web developer from Bangladesh, passionate about personal and professional growth.
-Currently, I'm dedicated to expanding my knowledge of new technologies.
+I'm a passionate programmer from Bangladesh.
+I'm passionate about personal and professional growth and am currently dedicated to expanding my knowledge of new technologies.

 -   🔭 I’m currently working on various web development projects.
 -   🌱 I'm continuously learning and believe every day is an opportunity to gain new knowledge.